ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

   #### Deserialization

-  Differently from `user-service`, `event-service` has no specific Spring profile to select the deserialization format. [`Spring Cloud Stream`](https://docs.spring.io/spring-cloud-stream/docs/current/reference/htmlsingle) provides a stack of `MessageConverters` that handle the conversion of many different types of content-types, including `application/json`.
+  Differently from `user-service`, `event-service` has no specific Spring profile to select the deserialization format. [`Spring Cloud Stream`](https://docs.spring.io/spring-cloud-stream/docs/current/reference/htmlsingle) provides a stack of `MessageConverters` that handle the conversion of many types of content-types, including `application/json`.
 Besides, as `event-service` has `SchemaRegistryClient` bean registered, `Spring Cloud Stream` auto configures an Apache Avro message converter for schema management.

   In order to handle different content-types, `Spring Cloud Stream` has a _"content-type negotiation and transformation"_ strategy (more [here](https://docs.spring.io/spring-cloud-stream/docs/current/reference/htmlsingle/#content-type-management)).
 The precedence orders are: first, content-type present in the message header; second, content-type defined in the binding; and finally, content-type is `application/json` (default).